utmgdsc/website/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Project Core Philosophy
+The project core philosophy is a set of guidelines that should be followed when making changes to the project.
+These guidelines are not strict rules, but rather a set of principles that should be followed when making changes to the project.
+The project core philosophy is as follows:

+### 1. Make it future-proof
+This website should be easy to understand and maintain.
+Furthermore, it should not require maintenance beyond adding new workshops.
+When such changes are required, such as adding workshops or updating the team list, they should be as simple as possible, and well documented.
+Furthermore, new content that has an expiration date (for example, the team list) should be automatically removed from the website when the expiration date has passed.
+This ensures that the website never shows outdated information.

+### 2. Keep it accessible
+The project should be accessible to everyone.
+This means that [WCAG 2.0 AA](https://www.w3.org/WAI/WCAG22/quickref/?versions=2.1) standards should be followed as closely as possible.

+### 3. Keep sensitive information private
+For the privacy of our members, any information not licensed under the LGPL 3.0 or later license should be kept private.
+This includes the face and likenesses of our members and team.

 ## Maintenance
 ### Adding Google Tag Manager (GTM) ID
 To add the GTM ID, create a `.env.local` file or set the `NEXT_PUBLIC_GTM_ID` environment variable to the GTM ID.